 Check the roof and gutters.
 If you didn’t see any obvious window leaks, there’s a chance that your roof has a leak or that your gutters are backed up, which can send water down into your home and out through the window frames.
 Check the roof and gutters thoroughly to make sure they’re not creating the problem.

 Redirect water away from your home.
 Basement windows may be getting wet because they are too close to the ground, and the ground gets too wet when it rains or snows—or even when someone waters the lawn.
 Once the window has been fixed, drain water away from the home and the downstairs windows.
 You can also protect your downstairs windows with a window well that can help prevent water from seeping into your windows and growing mold.
 Water condenses on windows especially in the winter, then drips down into window frames, where it can cause mold.
-Sometimes ice forms on the inside of windows, then melts and leaks into the window frames.
+Sometimes ice forms on the inside of windows then melts and leaks into the window frames.
 Put a towel along the bottoms of the frames right next to the glass to absorb the water before it penetrates the frames.

 Reduce humidity and moisture in the bathroom.
-If bathroom windows are moldy, most likely it’s because there’s not enough ventilation.
+If your bathroom windows are moldy, most likely it’s because there’s not enough ventilation.
 Always run the fan in the bathroom when bathing, and especially when showering.
 Leave a window open as well, and keep the door to the bathroom open after your shower so that there are several ways for steam to exit the room rather than condense on the windows.
 If your bathroom doesn’t have a ceiling fan, position a small portable fan on the floor or counter so it can circulate the air and help dry it out.

 Use bleach to clean up the mold.
 There are several enzyme-based products on the market, but a diluted solution of bleach and water works best for eradicating mold.
-The U.S. Centers for Disease Control recommends using a mixture of one cup of bleach to one cup of water.
+The U.S. Centers for Disease Control recommend using a mixture of one cup of bleach to one cup of water.
 Never mix bleach and ammonia together!
-Wear gloves and possibly a face mask to reduce chances of inhaling the bleach fumes, and either spray the cleaning mixture on the mold or use a sponge to wipe the mold away.
+Wear gloves and a face mask to reduce chances of inhaling the bleach fumes, and either spray the cleaning mixture on the mold or use a sponge to wipe the mold away.
 Continue to spray and wipe, rinsing out the sponge in the bleach mixture until you’ve gotten rid of all signs of mold.

 Monitor your windows.
 Mold is notoriously difficult to destroy.
 Once you’ve cleaned your windows and addressed the source of the problem, keep a watchful eye on your windows to make sure the mold doesn’t return.
 If you notice water puddling on a windowsill or condensing on the window frames, wipe them up immediately.